Birr Castle: History

 There has been a castle on the site since 1170, and from the 14th to the 17th centuries the O'Carroll family ruled from here over an area known as "Ely O'Carroll".

 After the death of Sir Charles O'Carroll, Sir Lawrence Parsons (died 1628) was granted Birr Castle and 1277 acre of land in 1620.
 Parsons engaged English masons in the construction of a new castle.
 This construction took place, not on the site of the O'Carrolls' Black Tower (since disappeared), but at its gatehouse.
 "Flankers" were added to the gatehouse diagonally at either side, giving the castle the plan it retains today.

 After the death of Sir Laurence Parsons and of his elder son Richard, the castle passed to his younger son William.
-During the Irish Rebellion of 1641 William was besieged at Birr for fifteen months by Catholic forces.
+During the Irish Rebellion of 1641, William was besieged at Parsonstown (as Birr was then) by Catholic forces for fifteen months.
 After the civil war, William's son Laurence (baronet from 1677) refurbished the castle.

 A later descendant—Laurence Parsons, 2nd Earl of Rosse—also engaged in some re-building, and heightened and "Gothicised" the castle in the early 19th century.
 In turn, his son, the 3rd Earl of Rosse, was responsible for the construction of the great telescope at Birr.
 When completed in 1845, it was the largest telescope on Earth, and capable of capturing more light and seeing further into space than any telescope had done before.
 Birr, therefore, became a focus for astronomical observations, and visitors came to visit the observatory from all over the world—including Charles Babbage and H.I.H.
 Napoléon Eugène, Prince Imperial.

 When the 3rd Earl died, his sons continued the scientific tradition, and Lawrence Parsons, 4th Earl of Rosse is noted for measuring the heat of the moon.
 After his death in 1908, however, the telescope fell into disrepair; the mirror was taken to the Science Museum in London, and, circa 1914, the telescope's metal supporting structure was melted down to be used in the First World War.
-In 1925 the wooden structures around the walls were demolished for safety reasons.
+In 1925, the wooden structures around the walls were demolished for safety reasons.

 Following several intermediate restoration attempts, the telescope was restored more completely in the late 1990s.